Cryliss/comp-440/phase-2/README.md

 # Comments
 User can
     - [x] Comment on a blog, *that is not their own*
-    - Modify the comment
-    - Delete the comment

 Constraints
     - [x] 3 comments per day, per user